VerifiedarXiv:2305.1829024 min

 What it looks like in practice

 Let me make the abstractions concrete with real shapes.
 A response yy is a sequence of tokens, say 20 of them.
-The model gives a probability to each next token, and logπθ(yx)\log\pi_\theta(y\mid x) is the sum of those per-token log-probabilities over the whole response.
+The model gives a probability to each next token, and logπθ(yx)\log\pi_\theta(y\mid x) is the sum of those per-token log-probabilities over the response.
 (The official code sums, it does not average, by default.
-That detail matters: longer responses accumulate more negative log-prob, so the raw log-probs you compare are sums.)
+Longer responses accumulate more negative log-prob, so the raw log-probs you compare are sums.)

 # log pi(y|x) is the SUM of per-token log-probs over the response (average_log_prob=False)